Zaurtime/smart_cctv/README.md

 * [ElephantSQL](https://api.elephantsql.com/console/cac17a18-94fd-4be5-99fe-f319179d4a64/details)
   * Holds the database for this site
 * [Python](https://www.python.org/)
-  * Most of the site was construted using this language
+  * Most of the site was constructed using this language
 * [HTML](https://html.com/semantic-markup/)
 * [Bootstrap](https://getbootstrap.com/)
   * Much of the site uses Bootstrap